worldbank/Data-Science-for-Evaluation/docs/index.md

 ## Data Science for Evaluation
-This page houses learning materials from the Introduction to Data Science for Evaluation, a course offered as part of Independent Evaluation Group (IEG) Learning Week in March 2021.
+This page houses learning materials from *Introduction to Data Science for Evaluation*, a course offered as part of Independent Evaluation Group (IEG) Learning Week in March 2021.

 ### 1. State of Play: Scope, Scale, and Applications of Big Data in Evaluation
 Presentation by Douglas Glandon, Lead Evaluation Specialist, 3ie